albertw7711/repEReasoning/README.md

 - Curriculum-based dataset generation across logic systems
 - Symbolic and syntactic verifiers for generated outputs
 - Modular and extensible design for adding new task types
+- Support for curriculum learning and formal grammars

+## Project Structure